-- How much you need to save per paycheck?
+- How much should you save each paycheck?

 - Are you on track?

 - Women need to save more because you have a longer life expectancy.
-Also, many women opt out of the workforce to have and raise children and if so, it means fewer years of paying into Social Security and contributing to your 401K.
-If that’s the case, you need to save more to make up for those years.
+Also, women may opt out of the workforce to have and raise children and if so, it means fewer years of paying into Social Security and contributing to your 401K.

-- Higher income earners need to save more because Social Security replaces a smaller percentage of your income, the more you earn.
-So, high income earners will receive proportionally less from the Social Security benefit.
+- Higher income earners need to save more because higher incomes receive proportionally less from their Social Security benefit.

-- Pre-tax retirement accounts are not worth as much as a Roth because when you withdraw the funds, you will owe taxes to the government.
-Thus you need to save more compared to a Roth which will be distributed tax free.
+- As I already indicated, pre-tax retirement accounts are not worth as much as a Roth because when you withdraw the funds, you will owe taxes.

 If you wait until your forties to begin saving, your retirement goals become more challenging, but are still achievable.
-You will need to reduce your current spending and you may also need to work more years before beginning retirement.
+You’ll need to reduce your current spending and you may need to work more years before beginning retirement.